thru February 2022

 The HO Division of the Pensacola Model Railroad Club (PMRC) was started in April of 2003 with six founding members.
 As of October 2009 there were 16 active members.
 Each member may construct one or more 2 x 4 ft. tables to make a modular scene.
+The other option would be to use modules that come together to for a section that occupies a module set that equal a multiple of 4'.
 Module building follows our HO Division track and wiring standards but scenery is planned by the builder.
 The four corner modules are owned by the Division and constructed by various members.
 Construction never really ends but building and running are the fun parts of modular model railroading.

 The HO Division is organized as a fully participating component of the PMRC.
 An N gauge division was the initial group in the PMRC and additional divisions are anticipated.
 A Board composed of officers from each division handles Club activities.
 The PMRC maintains a web page (www.trainweb.org/pmrc) featuring both HO and N gauge division activities.
 Additionally, the HO Division maintains its own web at www.phomrc.com.

-The HO Division meets every two weeks and runs at alternate meetings.
+Since 2010, Bill Little's outbuilding has been used as the Club's CLUBHOUSE.
+A large layout has been constructed for members' use for run nights (usually each Monday not a business meeting).
+See the proposed schedule for regularly scheduled meetings and run nights.
+As a matter of normal operating rules see the Club Rules.
 The main objective is operating trains.
 We also run in-house demonstration sessions covering techniques in every facet of model railroading.
 Track laying, ballasting track, wiring, weathering and DCC control have been subjects of these sessions.
 Passing around information on any and all facets of the hobby is a great advantage of HO Division membership.
 It doesn’t hurt to have people of similar interests around to chat with.

-Meetings of the HO Division are usually held at Trains by Johnson’s shop on Palafox Street in Pensacola.
-Some meetings are held in Cantonment in Ron Hartman’s air conditioned garage where a portion of the modules are often set up or worked on.
+Meetings of the HO Division were usually held at Trains by Johnson’s shop on Palafox Street until about 2010 and are now held at the clubhouse in Pensacola.
+Some meetings were held in Cantonment in Ron Hartman’s air conditioned garage where a portion of the modules are often set up or worked on.

 In 2004 a HO Division Standards Committee was established to organize a standard set of construction plans for module tables, wiring and track to further improve operation and set-up procedures.
 All modules pass an evaluation with the aim of bringing each module into compliance with the standard plans.